tymyrddin/red-ad/source/docs/breach/ldap.md

 If you receive this error, you can use a tcpdump to capture the credentials:

     sudo tcpdump -SX -i breachad tcp port 389

+Or fire up Wireshark or tshark and find the cleartext bind request password.

+Stop the LDAP server.

+    sudo systemctl disable --now slapd